-- reward workers for using the SSC's digital learning resources and taking part in events; - help workers recognise and record their informal and self-directed learning; - gather information to assess the impact of the SSSC's learning resources against stages one to three of the Kirkpatrick evaluation model.
+- reward workers for using the SSSC's digital learning resources and taking part in events; - help workers recognise and record their informal and self-directed learning; - gather information to assess the impact of the SSSC's learning resources against stages one to three of the Kirkpatrick evaluation model.

-This helps to meet one of the SSSC's strategic outcomes: "The SSSC's resources, products and activities support the development of the workforce and increase its capacity and capability" by delivering recognition to social service workers for learning that is otherwise unrecognised.
+This helps to meet one of the SSSC's strategic outcomes: "The SSSC's resources, products and activities support the development of the workforce and increase its capacity and capability", by delivering recognition to social service workers for learning that is otherwise unrecognised.

-9. Issues for social services Service Integration/ Service Contracting Cooperation across Planning Services Skills development (of Quality of services Technology the workforce) Prevention and Participation of service Volunteering rehabilitation users
+9. Issues for social services

+Service Integration/ Cooperation across services Service Planning Contracting Technology х Skills development (of the workforce) x Quality of services Prevention and rehabilitation Participation of service users Volunteering